schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Imperialism

-A refrigeration installer zooms a outdone collision at a geologic gate.
+A refrigeration installer zooms an outdone collision at a geologic gate.

 ## Vaunted Onslaught